 1. Harriet Hollister Spencer State Recreation Area

-Harriet Hollister Spencer State Recreation Area is a New York State Park located in the hills six miles south of Honeoye Lake.
+Harriet Hollister is a New York State recreation area located in the hills six miles south of Honeoye Lake.
+There you will find one of the best scenic views overlooking the lake.

 2. Mount Hope Cemetery